MatthewChildress/git-examples/README.md

 # git-examples

-This is the exampleOneB branch.
+The is the main branch.

-You can branch off of branches as well.

-the format looks like
-     git checkout -b NewBranch OldBranch
-Ex - git checkout -b exampleOneB exampleOneA

-Branches of branches ar egood for minor changes like hotfixes.

-Be mindful that they will merge into the branch they were created from.
+This sentence came from a merge request from the branch "exampleThree"